AdifaJahangir/Smart-Power-Monitoring-and-Control-System/README.md

-[Presentation - Smart Energy Monitoring System.pdf](https://github.com/user-attachments/files/20931561/Presentation.-.Smart.Energy.Monitoring.System.pdf)# ⚡ Smart Energy Analysis & Control IoT Project
+# ⚡ Smart Energy Analysis & Control IoT Project
 Welcome to the Smart Energy Analysis & Control IoT Project!
 This system provides real-time energy monitoring, anomaly detection, and AI-powered forecasting for smart homes.
 It combines robust IoT hardware with advanced machine learning to help you optimize energy usage, detect faults, and control appliances efficiently.